How to Use the Excel VBA MsgBox Title – 5 Examples

 MsgBox "Action Aborted", vbInformation, "Abort Window"

-“Case 3” If Abort is selected then information MsgBox will pop up with the title Abort Window and with prompt Action Aborted.
+“Case 3” If Abort is selected, the information MsgBox is displayed with the title Abort Window and with the prompt Action Aborted.

 Case 4